London to Venice 2024

 *Ascent according to my Garmin Edge 1040 which usually agrees closely with Google Earth.
 My Edge 530 usually records about 15% less climbing which is more consistent with RWGPS.
 I assume that the newer hardware is more accurate.

-The afternoon was tedious as the warm weather had resulted in what seemed to be thousands of cyclists, few in any hurry, using the cycling route along the east side of the lake.
+The afternoon was tedious as the warm weather had resulted in what seemed to be thousands of cyclists, most of whom were in no hurry, using the cycling route along the east side of the lake.
 On some sections it was a matter of moving at the speed of the slowest.
+In 2023 it was a wet morning and the route was pleasantly empty of other traffic.
+At one point I spotted an airship.
+Sightseeing flights can be booked at Friedrichshafen, the home of the Zeppelin airships.

 Day 12: Bregenz to Davos